Alfresco/docs-alfresco/content-services/community/develop/rest-api-guide/searching.md

 ### Pivots

 Pivots are nested field facets.
-For example, a field facet on SITE with a nested field facet for creator.
+For example, a field facet on SITE with a nested field facet for `creator`.
 Pivots will provide counts for each grouping along with sub-totals.
 The public API takes advantage of this nesting by defining all the groupings individually and then how to nest them.
 It is then easy to change the nesting.

 Some of the facet field options are ignored when used in a pivot as they are not supported.

 Example:

 ```json
 {
    "query": {